buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

    interpreter that has the path set based on the eggs installed.

 extra-paths
-   Extra paths to include in a generates script.
+   Extra paths to include in a generated script.

 initialization
    Specify some Python initialization code.
 This is very limited.
 In